Chain-linked multiple matrix integration via embedding alignment: Methodology

-For more general cases encountered in practice, there may exist multiple chains to recover a given unobserved entry.
-We will present in Section~\ref{sec:discussion} of the supplementary material several strategies to select and/or combine these chains.
-Although in certain cases, such as when considering a simple chain, CMMI is identical to the sequential integration approach SPSMC in \cite{bishop2014deterministic}, CMMI offers a more optimal strategy in more complex scenarios by considering all overlapping pairs.
-In contrast, the restriction to sequential integration imposes limitations on SPSMC, and how to determine a valid and effective sequential integration order is an unresolved issue in \cite{bishop2014deterministic}.
-Furthermore, our theoretical results are significantly stronger than those in \cite{bishop2014deterministic} and \cite{zhou2021multi}; see Section~\ref{sec:comparison} for further discussion.
+{For more general cases encountered in practice, the structures of the observed submatrices can be more complex than simple chains.
+In Section~\ref{sec:integration} of the supplementary material, we extend the basic CMMI algorithm from Algorithm~\ref{Alg_chain} to integrate connected submatrices with arbitrarily complex structures.} Although in certain cases, such as a simple chain, CMMI is identical to the sequential integration approach SPSMC in \cite{bishop2014deterministic}, CMMI offers a more refined strategy in more complex scenarios by considering all overlapping pairs, as the restriction to sequential integration imposes limitations on SPSMC, and how to determine an effective integration order is unresolved in \cite{bishop2014deterministic}.

+{This idea of first obtaining individual estimates and then sequentially aligning them to obtain a global estimate also appears in the Spectral-Stitching algorithm in \cite{chen2016community} where the goal is to determine the community membership of each vertex in a graph with two communities.
+More specifically, the Spectral-Stiching algorithm first partitions the vertex set into several overlapping subsets of size $n$ such that any two adjacent subsets share $n/2$ common vertices.
+It then applies spectral methods separately to each subgraph to obtain community estimates.
+Since the community labels obtained from different subgraphs may be inconsistent, the algorithm sequentially stitches the individual community estimates together using majority voting. }